Adjudica.AI — Glass Box Solutions, Inc.

 Before relying on any AI output, you must:

-- Verify citations: Check that cited statutes, regulations, and cases exist and say what the AI claims
+- Verify citations: Check that cited Labor Code sections, Title 8 regulations, WCAB decisions, and AMA Guides passages exist and say what the AI claims

-- Apply judgment: Evaluate whether the AI's analysis is appropriate for your case
+- Apply judgment: Evaluate whether the AI's analysis is appropriate for your case, your client, and the specific WCJ

-- Check currency: Confirm legal authorities are current and haven't been superseded
+- Check currency: Confirm legal authorities are current and have not been superseded by recent WCAB en banc decisions or regulatory changes

 3.3 Supervision Requirements